 RACK vs. HODL

 RACK (VanEck Data Center Supply Chain ETF) and HODL (VanEck Bitcoin Trust) are both exchange-traded funds - RACK is a Technology Equities fund tracking the MarketVector Data Center Supply Chain Index, while HODL is a Cryptocurrency fund tracking the CME CF Bitcoin Reference Rate - New York Variant.
 Both are passively managed.
-At a correlation of -1.00, they often move in opposite directions.
+A 0.63 correlation means they provide meaningful diversification when combined.
 RACK charges 0.50%/yr vs 0.25%/yr for HODL.

 Performance